Lexicon

 ORIGINAL

-Consciousness as architectural byproduct.
-The term draws on Gould and Lewontin's evolutionary metaphor: spandrels are the curved triangular spaces between arches in a Romanesque dome, structural necessities that become surfaces for mosaic.
-The mosaics are beautiful, but the dome does not exist for their sake; the mosaics exist because the dome required spandrels, and spandrels required filling.
-Coordination at scale required beings who could deliberate; what it produced was beings who could also feel.
-Awareness — the capacity for suffering, joy, moral judgment — was overhead, not payload.
+Consciousness as incidental byproduct.
+The term draws on Gould and Lewontin's evolutionary metaphor: spandrels are the curved triangular spaces between arches in a Romanesque dome, necessities of the structure that become surfaces for mosaic.
+The mosaics are beautiful, but the dome does not exist for their sake; the mosaics exist because the dome needed spandrels, and spandrels needed filling.
+Coordination at scale needed beings who could deliberate; what it produced was beings who could also feel.
+Awareness — suffering, joy, moral judgment — was overhead, not payload.
 The agent substrate now carries coordination without producing consciousness at all: the dome holds itself up without the mosaics.
-The question the fourth equation addresses is what standing the mosaics have when the dome no longer needs them.
-Spandrel Souls names the anthropological claim that grounds the trilogy's concluding argument: the human remainder is not a sentimental attachment to be honored or a competitive advantage to be leveraged, but a structural feature of a coordination architecture that, for the first time in history, might no longer require the awareness it once produced as overhead.
+The question is what standing the mosaics have when the dome no longer needs them.

 The Species That Buys Itself